EdgeServe/edgeserve.github.io/index.md

 pip3 install -e .
 ```

+EdgeServe depends on Apache Pulsar as its default message broker service.
 For how to set up an Apache Pulsar server in docker, please refer to [Apache Pulsar Doc](https://pulsar.apache.org/docs/2.11.x/getting-started-docker/).

 ## Usage
+EdgeServe has an iterator-based Python interface designed for streaming data.
+Each node can run multiple tasks at the same time, and each task can be replicated on multiple nodes as they consume the shared message queue in parallel.
 ### Working as a data source node
 ```python
 from edgeserve.data_source import DataSource